ryan-cho-i/cephalometric/README.md

 ### 7. Part 7.
 Result

 1) This is coded to predict the output in forms of Json file, Images.
-> Blue Color means ground truth and Other colors mean the predictions
+> Blue Color means ground truth and Green colors mean the predictions
+> Cautions : Sometiems, "Class 1.
+Cranial Fossa" is divided into two parts as output.
+So the code is written to perceive two part respectively and connect two parts.

 ![11004](https://user-images.githubusercontent.com/78337318/115812764-e0163480-a42c-11eb-8b08-b366fff94b99.png)